vsch/Javafx-WebView-Debugger/README.md

 #### In progress

 * highlighting of elements hovered over in the element tree of dev tools.
 Node resolution is working.
-Kludged highlighting by setting a class on the element instead of using an overlay element or the proper margin, borders, padding and container size.
+Kludged highlighting by setting a class on the element with translucent background color defined instead of using an overlay element or the proper margin, borders, padding and container size.

 #### Not done